shamhiruthik/IBM-Estimating-crop-yield-using-Data-Analytics/README.md

-## All Pre-Development tasks are submitted within Due Date `You can check Commit History` .Because of arrangment of folders in required manner new commits are commited and so new commit's dates is showing. `Kindly Check Commit History for our Punctuatality.`
+## All Pre-Development tasks are submitted within Due Date `You can check Commit History` .Because of arrangment of folders in required manner new commits are commited and so new commit's dates is showing. `Kindly Check Commit History for our Punctuality.`